Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r32.21
+- Tried to fix a bug where the notificaton on resources was breaking Blizzard tts output in instanced zones (like dungeons).

 ## Changes in Sku r32.20
 - The addon now is notifying you on resources if you are on follow.
 - Fixed an issue with not working resource notifications for resources with umlauts. ("Lichblüte", "Feuerblüte", etc.)